Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Results and discussions

+The neutron diffraction measurements on a $x$ = 0.17 LSCO sample show that the nuclear Bragg peak at $Q$ = (1 0 4) (orthorhombic notation) loses its intensity with the increasing temperature and disappears completely above $\sim$ 140 K [Fig.~\ref{fig1}(a) and (b)], which indicates an orthorhombic-tetragonal structural transition at $T_s$ $\sim$ 140 K~\cite{Gilardi2002,FlemingRM87}.
+The resistance and magnetic susceptibility as a function of temperature show sharp superconducting transitions at $T_c$ $\sim$ 37 K for $x$ = 0.17 LSCO crystals [Figs.~\ref{fig1}(c) and \ref{fig1}(d)].
+Two typical resistance-temperature curves of the Bi-2212 and the Bi-2201 sample are shown in Figs.~\ref{fig1}(e) and \ref{fig1}(f), respectively.
+The insets in Figs.~\ref{fig1}(d)--\ref{fig1}(f) present typical Laue diffraction patterns and STEM annular bright field (ABF) image of the LSCO, Bi-2212, and Bi-2201 crystals, respectively, which represent how the orientations of the crystals were determined.
+The high symmetry directions are indicated by arrows.

-Fig. 1b shows the pressure dependence of $\Delta R/R_0$ in the $x$ = 0.17 LSCO sample at several temperatures.
+The definition of the two used crystallographic directions: (i) Cu-O-Cu direction and (ii) diagonal direction in this study is illustrated in Fig.~\ref{fig2}(a).
+Figure~\ref{fig2}(b) shows the pressure (along the Cu-O-Cu direction) dependence of $\Delta R/R_0$ in the $x$ = 0.17 LSCO sample at several temperatures.
+The positive and negative pressures correspond to compressing and stretching the sample, respectively.
 Since the resistance shows linear pressure dependence, we define $\zeta$ as $d(\Delta R/R_0)/dP$, where $\Delta R$ and $R_0$ are the resistance change under pressure $P$ and the resistance at zero pressure, respectively.
-We have shown in iron-based superconductors that $\zeta$ may be defined as nematic susceptibility above the transition if the measurement is done along the nematic order direction \cite{LiuZ16,GuY17}, assuming that the resistivity change is mainly caused by nematic fluctuations.
+It has been shown that in iron-based superconductors the $\zeta$ can be defined as nematic susceptibility above the nematic transition if it is measured along the nematic ordering direction~\cite{LiuZ16,GuY17}, assuming that the resistivity change is mainly caused by nematic fluctuations.